 This program is switching automatic between low and high power energy plans depending on the load of the CPU, which programs you are using, if the system is idle or overheated.
 This way you will always save energy when no power is needed, but also make all power available once the system needs it.
 The program itself has been made in such a way that it has no impact on the CPU load at all, so you only save more energy by running it.

-On the top part of the GiMeSpace Power Control window you can select the 2 power schemes you want to switch between, it can be the system default schemes or custom schemes.
-It is recommended to use the "Power Saver" as the low power scheme and the "Balanced" as the high power scheme.
+On the top part of the GiMeSpace Power Control window you can select the 3 power schemes you want to use.
+Iit can be the system default schemes or custom schemes.
+It is recommended to use the "Balanced" as the high power scheme.
 "Balanced" provides more dynamic CPU frequency adjustments then the "High Performance" scheme: You get more often higher boost frequencies in the "Balanced" scheme.
+However if you need more continues high frequencies you better select the "High Performance" scheme or “Ultimate” scheme.

 The low setting is the percentage that will cause a switch to the low power scheme if the CPU load drops below this number.
 Around 15 to 20% usually works well.
 The high setting is the percentage that will cause a switch to the high power scheme if the CPU load goes above this number.
 Around 70 to 80% usually works well.